objectrocket/opsy/README.md

     $ opsyctl db upgrade

+# Running tests

+You can run the tests by running:

+    $ make test

+By default this will use a local sqlite database created at `tests/opsy.db` to run the tests.
+This can be changed by supplying a SQLAlchemy compatible database URI through the environment variable `OPSY_TEST_DATABASE_URI`:

+    $ OPSY_TEST_DATABASE_URI="postgresql://opsy:password@192.168.100.145/opsy" make test

 # Dealing with schema changes

 If you are introducing a change that requires a schema change you must create a schema revision.
 This can be done like so: